newwhitecheng/2018_cei_intern/README.md

     # The interns work on this project are
     Ma Siyuan, Guo Xuyang
     ```
-    The detail is in `painting` folder.
+    The detail is in `structure_learning` folder.
 3. Spot forged artwork
     ```Shell
     # The interns work on this project are
-    Li Zichao
+    Li Zichao, Kevin
     ```
-    The detail is in `structure_learning` folder.
+    The detail is in `painting` folder.
 4. Information theory related
     ```Shell
     # The interns work on this project are